Frequently Asked Questions

 Why does TREE operate in the three countries of Belize, Guyana, and Jamaica?

 TREE founder Jordan Flagel went to Jamaica during the middle of his last set of undergrad final exams (literally, for six days between his second and third tests).
 He had wanted to go since discovering Bob Marley's music in junior high school.
 Two years later, he had been back to the magical island five more times, making good friends and exploring the hidden beauty that only locals knew about.
 During this period Jordan had also spent six months living and working in the dense forests of Guyana, plus another six weeks conducting research in the same area for his master's thesis.
 After publishing his thesis he began work in the forests and islands of Belize.
-Two years of living in Belize, nearly eight months of living in the jungle, and many more trips to Jamaica led to one conclusion: Jordan knew the ecology of these places, he wanted to spend more time in these countries, and he wanted to share his knowledge with others - all while promoting conservation, sustainable development, and cultural interaction.
+Two years of living in Belize, nearly eight months of living in Guyana, and many more trips to Jamaica led Jordan to one conclusion: he knew the ecology of these places, he wanted to spend more time in these countries, and he wanted to share his knowledge with others - all while promoting conservation, sustainable development, and cultural interaction.
 The result became TREE, and for the time being these are the three places TREE operates within.
 The future may see expansion into Colombia and Brazil, but not quite yet.

 Which country is the best to experience?